DieselAnalytics/PowerBI_QuadChart/README.md

 - [R for Data Science](http://r4ds.had.co.nz/): I believe this book is the best introduction to the R programming language.

-- [Guy in a Cube](https://guyinacube.com/): Great YouTube for all things Power BI.
-Patrick and Adam does a group job of keeping you informed with what's new in Power BI and they also provide great tutorials on how to use the tool.
+- [Guy in a Cube](https://guyinacube.com/): Great YouTube channel for all things Power BI.
+Patrick and Adam does a great job of keeping you informed with what's new in Power BI and they also provide great tutorials on how to use the tool.

-- [Excel on Fire](https://www.youtube.com/channel/UCZgOVykPoRbSZQfY9YysiRQ):  Oz does a great job creating a tutorials on how to use Power Query for data munging.
+- [Excel on Fire](https://www.youtube.com/channel/UCZgOVykPoRbSZQfY9YysiRQ):  Oz does a great job creating tutorials on how to use Power Query for data munging.

 - [Mico Yuk](http://bibrainz.com/aof/author/micoyuk/): Mico Yuk provides great training on how to effectively use data visualization to tell amazing stories about your data.